imyingchulo/gprs/docs/tutorials/general_info_about_gprs_package.md

 This package aims to generate a PRS model from GWAS summary statistics data-set.
 It is designed to use GWAS summary statistics from the GWAS catalog and GeneATLAS database.

-:octocat: Understanding the workflow of this package:
+- Understanding the workflow of this package:

 1. Filter GWAS summary statistics files (remove duplicate SNPID and select significant SNPs by P-value)
 2. Generate bfiles by Plink1.9